COPYBEAST | Luis Lozano

 “When do you add to your swipe file?
 The answer is whenever you see something that grabs your attention!” –Jim Edwards, Copywriting Secrets

 I’ve kept a swipe file for two decades.
-It’s helped me generate millions for my clients.
-Here’s how I use it.
+It’s helped me generate millions for my clients, not because I’m copying, but because I’m channeling what’s already proven and applying it to a new context.

 Three “Back in Stock” campaigns worth studying.